raspberrypilearning/getting-started-with-raspberry-pi-lesson/lesson-1/lesson.md

 ## Main development

-1. Watch the official ['What is a Raspberry Pi?'](http://www.youtube.com/watch?v=e0wkVVVLvR8) animation.
+1. Watch the official ['What is a Raspberry Pi?'](https://www.raspberrypi.org/help/what-is-a-raspberry-pi/) animation.

+	The animation is available on [Vimeo](https://vimeo.com/90103691) and [YouTube](https://www.youtube.com/watch?v=uXUjwk2-qx4)

 1. Start with all the parts of the Raspberry Pi on a table: